francis2054/BadSamsung/README.md

 # BadSamsung
-Flipper Zero Badusb commands for Samsung devices
+Flipper Zero Badusb commands for Samsung devices (credit #hodlschool on discord)

 To see what ones work on the phone you have, simply connect your Flipper, navigate to APPS - BLUETOOTH - REMOTE - KEYBOARD Then press each letter individually to see what ones work for your particular phone.